Baltiysk: World War II

 During World War II, a Sammellager prisoner-of-war camp was located in the town in October and November 1939, following the German invasion of Poland.
+The Polish resistance conducted espionage in the town.

 Pillau had a U-boat training facility, and on 16 April 1945, the was sunk by Red Army artillery fire while she was docked near the electricity supply pier in Pillau port, and was the only U-boat to be ever sunk by land-based forces in World War II.
 As the Red Army entered East Prussia, more than 450,000 refugees were ferried from Pillau to central and western Germany.
 The town was eventually captured by Soviet forces on 25 April 1945, only a few days before the end of the war and as the last part of East Prussia to be abandoned by Germany.

 Modern Baltiysk

 After the war, Pillau was included in the northern part of East Prussia passed to the Soviet Union that became Kaliningrad Oblast, and the German inhabitants were expelled in accordance with the Potsdam Agreement.
 During the Russification campaign, the town's name was changed to Baltiysk in 1946.